zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/dbcontext-configuration.md

 Before EFCore 5.0, the `args` parameter was unused and it is fixed in EFCore 5.0 and any additional design-time arguments are passed into the application through that parameter.

-A design-time factory can be especially useful if you need to configure the `DbContext` differently for design time than at run time, if the `DbContext` constructor takes additional parameters are not registered in DI, if you are not using DI at all, or if for some reason you prefer not to have a `BuildWebHost` method in your ASP.NET Core application's `Main` class.
+A design-time factory can be especially useful if you need to configure the `DbContext` differently for design time than at run time;

+ - If the `DbContext` constructor takes additional parameters that are not registered in DI
+ - If you are not using DI at all.
+ - If for some reason you prefer not to have a `BuildWebHost` method in your ASP.NET Core application's `Main` class.

 ## Configuring DbContextOptions

 The `DbContext` must have an instance of `DbContextOptions` to perform any work.
 The `DbContextOptions` instance carries configuration information such as:

  - The database provider to use, typically selected by invoking a method such as `UseSqlServer` or `UseSqlite` etc. These extension methods require the corresponding provider package, such as `Microsoft.EntityFrameworkCore.SqlServer` or `Microsoft.EntityFrameworkCore.Sqlite`.
 The methods are defined in the `Microsoft.EntityFrameworkCore` namespace.
- - Any necessary connection string or identifier of the database instance typically passed as an argument to the provider selection method mentioned above
+ - Any necessary connection string or identifier of the database instance typically passed as an argument to the provider selection method mentioned above.
- - Any provider-level optional behavior selectors, typically also chained inside the call to the provider selection method
+ - Any provider-level optional behavior selectors, typically also chained inside the call to the provider selection method.
- - Any general EF Core behavior selectors, typically chained after or before the provider selector method
+ - Any general EF Core behavior selectors, typically chained after or before the provider selector method.

-The following example configures the DbContextOptions to use the SQL Server provider, a connection contained in the connectionString variable, a provider-level command timeout, and an EF Core behavior selector that makes all queries executed in the DbContext no-tracking by default:
+The following example configures the `DbContextOptions` to use the SQL Server provider.

 ```csharp
 optionsBuilder